Git-Mediawiki/Git-Mediawiki/docs/Home.md

 Git-Mediawiki is a project which aims to create a gate between git and mediawiki, allowing git users to push objects to and pull objects from mediawiki just as one would do with a classic git repository.

-## But, don't other solutions already exist ?
+## Are there no other solutions already ?

 Github and ikiwiki propose solutions for git-based wikis.
 Our project wants to be transparent to wiki users and transplantable on any wiki without having to change anything server-side.
 A simple git clone on a mediawiki would initialize a repository on your side and you would be able to interact with the wiki without bothering classic users.